marinebon/2025-09-10-mbon-air-workshop/README.md

     ![screenshot of this repository's GitHub page showing the "Branch" dropdown menu expanded with the "gh-pages" branch selected](fig/select-gh-pages-branch.png?raw=true)

-3. Edit the header of `index.md` to customize the list of instructors, workshop venue, etc.
+3. Edit `index.md` or other files.
     You can do this in the browser by clicking on it in the file view on GitHub and then selecting the pencil icon in the menu bar: